 The Arts Council England has supported the museum through 2 grant funding streams, the first is its Resilience Fund of £52,200, which is supporting the museum through consultation on retail, catering and audience development, as well as funds going towards the café and the shop fit out.
 The other successful application was to Grants for the Arts for a further £15,000 for a mural and artist installation

 The Friends of Weston Museum were successful with their bid to Garfield Weston and managed to secure a further £30,000.

-Funding has also come through sponsorship with Weston Society of Arts sponsoring the plinth in the RAT Gallery, the ‘Then and Now’ photo album interactive in the Seaside Gallery and a couple of accessible chairs and desks for the Learning space.
+Funding has also come through sponsorship with Weston Society of Arts sponsoring the plinth in the RAT Gallery, the ‘Then and Now’ photo album interactive in the Seaside Gallery and an accessible chair and desk for the Learning space.

-Weston College has sponsored the Learning Space and is working with the Town Council and museum staff to furnish the space to meet the needs of a variety of audiences.
+Weston College has sponsored the Learning Space and has worked with the Town Council and museum staff to furnish the space to meet the needs of a variety of audiences.

 This is the biggest project the Town Council has undertaken and there are plans to start developing phase 2 of the museum which will bring in the rear courtyard, back of house areas and Clara’s Cottage.